Bluebola/CVWO-project/README.md

 `NEXT_PUBLIC_API_BASE_URL= **************** `(see the port run by the backend)

-6. If an error occurs, run `npm install --legacy-peer-deps`.
-This error may occur due to NextJs Version 15 being newly released.
 7. Return to the home directory and navigate to the backend folder using _cd backend_

 9. Run `go mod tidy` to install the backend dependencies at one go, or if an error occurs run it one by one via these commands ->